 On-Going Support for Graduates: Recovery Coaching

 Recovery Life Planning is a valuable component of the St. Gregory program.
 After graduating from the St. Gregory Center, guests will have new life skills to return home and begin a new life.

 Throughout the course of their stay, a “recovery plan” is developed around those tools.
 This plan entails both short-term and long-term goals that they have identified for themselves, as well as detailed steps to achieve those goals.
 It is not a short sighted effort to simply maintain sobriety, but it is focused on the positive aspects of one’s life and the long-term accomplishments a person wishes to strive for.
 It is a new outline toward the personal satisfaction and fulfillment previously sought through addiction and substance abuse.
 A recovery plan will incorporate several elements, including career aspirations, relationships, health and wellness, community service, and quality of life.
 It is completely individualized and based on the needs of each guest according to what is necessary to find true purpose and happiness in their lives.
 Implementing this plan is where the real-life progress begins.

 — Current clients and graduates must have signed a release of information for St. Gregory staff to disclose any information.

-St. Gregory Retreat Centers strongly encourages our graduates to participate in SMART Recovery®, a global structure of support meetings that include tools our clients will learn during their stay at our Retreat Centers.
+St. Gregory Recovery Center strongly encourages our graduates to participate in SMART Recovery®, a global structure of support meetings that include tools our clients will learn during their stay at our Recovery Center.
 Here is an overview of SMART: